PatchWorkCreations/Maria_Gregory/WEBSITE_COPYRIGHT_CONTENT.md

 **1. Clarity & Alignment Sessions**
 We peel back the noise so you can reconnect to why you lead and where you're truly going.

-*Question for you: Are you moving toward a life you actually chose — or one that just happened because you kept saying yes?*
+*Are you moving toward a life you actually chose — or one that just happened because you kept saying yes?*

 **2. Emotional & Spiritual Grounding**
 You get a steady space to process what you're holding — emotionally, spiritually, mentally — without needing to be "on."

-*Question for you: Where in your body do you feel the weight of what you carry most days?*
+*Where in your body do you feel the weight of what you carry most days?*

 **3. Relational & Team Dynamics**
 We explore the relationships you carry: co-founders, teams, boards, communities, and family — and how to navigate them in a way that feels honest and sustainable.

-*Question for you: Which relationship in your life quietly takes the most energy right now?*
+*Which relationship in your life quietly takes the most energy right now?*

 **4. Legacy & Transition Work**
 When you're changing seasons, passing the torch, or redefining who you are beyond your title, we walk through that transition together, slowly and intentionally.

-*Question for you: If your title disappeared tomorrow, who would you still know yourself to be?*
+*If your title disappeared tomorrow, who would you still know yourself to be?*

 ### Practical Section: